vinceallenvince/six-second-film-academy/README.md

 #Six-Second Film Academy

 The Six-Second Film Academy is a collaborative exercise on short-form storytelling.
-You’ll work with a team for ~1 hour and create a six second film based on a prompt.
+You’ll work with a team for ~1 hour and create a six-second film based on a prompt.

 While the format is different from a conventional motion picture, the process is similar.
 You should conceive, plan and execute just as if you were on the crew of a major motion picture.
 The obvious difference, you have a fraction of the time and… yeah, your film is a [Vine](http://vine.co).